cmu-sei/iides/examples/example3.md

 ## Incident

-The case was settled out of court, and no formal determination of guilt was made against Uber, but they agreed to a settlement to avoid the continuation of litigation.
+The case was settled out of court, and no formal determination of guilt was made against Tech Solutions, but they agreed to a settlement to avoid the continuation of litigation.

 - **`Id`**:
  incident--6e75f650-c1a5-4c71-8d2f-7e9d2bba0381